tldr-pages/tldr/pages/common/llm.md

 `llm install {{package1 package2 ...}}`

-- Download and run a prompt against a model:
+- Download and run a prompt against a [m]odel:

 `llm --model {{orca-mini-3b-gguf2-q4_0}} "{{What is the capital of France?}}"`